learn-co-curriculum/dsc-word-vectorization-lab/README.md

 ```

     ['[Kendrick Lamar:]\n', "Love, let's talk about love\n", 'Is it anything and everything you hoped for?\n', 'Or do the feeling haunt you?\n', 'I know the feeling haunt you\n', '[SZA:]\n', 'This may be the night that my dreams might let me know\n', 'All the stars approach you, all the stars approach you, all the stars approach you\n', 'This may be the night that my dreams might let me know\n', 'All the stars are closer, all the stars are closer, all the stars are closer\n', '[Kendrick Lamar:]\n', "Tell me what you gon' do to me\n", "Confrontation ain't nothin' new to me\n", 'You can bring a bullet, bring a sword, bring a morgue\n', "But you can't bring the truth to me\n", 'Fuck you and all your expectations\n', "I don't even want your congratulations\n", 'I recognize your false confidence\n', 'And calculated promises all in your conversation\n', 'I hate people that feel entitled\n', "Look at me crazy 'cause I ain't invite you\n", 'Oh, you important?\n', "You the moral to the story?
 You endorsin'?\n", "Motherfucker, I don't even like you\n", "Corrupt a man's heart with a gift\n", "That's how you find out who you dealin' with\n", "A small percentage who I'm buildin' with\n", "I want the credit if I'm losin' or I'm winnin'\n", "On my momma, that's the realest shit\n", "Love, let's talk about love\n", 'Is it anything and everything you hoped for?\n', 'Or do the feeling haunt you?\n', 'I know the feeling haunt you\n', '[SZA:]\n', 'This may be the night that my dreams might let me know\n', 'All the stars approach you, all the stars approach you, all the stars approach you\n', 'This may be the night that my dreams might let me know\n', 'All the stars are closer, all the stars are closer, all the stars are closer\n', 'Skin covered in ego\n', "Get to talkin' like ya involved, like a rebound\n", 'Got no end game, got no reason\n', "Got to stay down, it's the way that you making me feel\n", 'Like nobody ever loved me like you do, you do\n', "You kinda feeling like you're tryna get away from me\n", "If you do, I won't move\n", "I ain't just cryin' for no reason\n", "I ain't just prayin' for no reason\n", 'I give thanks for the days, for the hours\n', "And another way, another life breathin'\n", "I did it all 'cause it feel good\n", "I wouldn't do it at all if it feel bad\n", "Better live your life, we're runnin' out of time\n", '[Kendrick Lamar & SZA:]\n', "Love, let's talk about love\n", 'Is it anything and everything you hoped for?\n', 'Or do the feeling haunt you?\n', 'I know the feeling haunt you\n', '[SZA:]\n', 'This may be the night that my dreams might let me know\n', 'All the stars approach you, all the stars approach you, all the stars approach you\n', 'This may be the night that my dreams might let me know\n', 'All the stars are closer, all the stars are closer, all the stars are closer\n']

 ### Tokenizing our Data

-Before we can create a Bag of Words or vectorize each document, we need to clean it up and split each song into an array of individual words.
+Before we can create a bag of words or vectorize each document, we need to clean it up and split each song into an array of individual words.
 Computers are very particular about strings.
 If we tokenized our data in its current state, we would run into the following problems:

-1. Counting things that aren't actually words.
+- Counting things that aren't actually words.
 In the example above, `"[Kendrick]"` is a note specifying who is speaking, not a lyric contained in the actual song, so it should be removed.
-1. Punctuation and capitalization would mess up our word counts.
-To the python interpreter, `love`, `Love`, `Love?`, and `Love\n` are all unique words, and would all be counted separately.
+- Punctuation and capitalization would mess up our word counts.
+To the Python interpreter, `love`, `Love`, `Love?`, and `Love\n` are all unique words, and would all be counted separately.
 We need to remove punctuation and capitalization, so that all words will be counted correctly.

 Consider the following sentences from the example above: